Chisinau, 13 November 2019

-The Republic of Moldova also updated the EU on the latest developments on the rights of the child, the protection of vulnerable groups, including anti-discrimination and the rights of persons belonging to national minorities, as well as on the fight against gender-based violence and freedom of religion and belief.
-The EU presented the main developments of its own human rights policy and provided the Republic of Moldova with references to international best practice and standards.
-During the meeting, the EU and the Republic of Moldova also referred to the human rights-related actions that are part of their bilateral Association Agenda 2017-19, thus providing concrete guidance for work in this area.
-One such EU-financed project is helping the Republic of Moldova to proceed with the preparation of reforms in the audio-visual field, thus contributing to enhanced freedom of expression.
-Support being provided to the Moldovan police on improving detention conditions was also mentioned.
-The EU informed about a possible future programme aiming to support the fight against gender-based discrimination and gender-based violence.
-Good cooperation to date between the EU and the Republic of Moldova in international fora was also discussed.
+Moldova’s return to the proportional electoral system, as recommended by the Venice Commission and OSCE/ODIHR, as well as its focus on depoliticising and strengthening the independence of state institutions, has had a direct, positive impact on the protection of human rights and fundamental freedom.
+The EU expressed support to the Moldovan Human Rights Action Plan for 2018 - 2022 and its thorough implementation.
+The Republic of Moldova updated on the latest developments on the rights of the child, the protection of vulnerable groups, including anti-discrimination and the rights of persons belonging to national minorities, as well as on the fight against gender-based violence and freedom of religion and belief.
+During the meeting, the EU and the Republic of Moldova referred to the human rights-related actions that are part of their bilateral Association Agenda, thus providing concrete guidance for work in this area.
+Good cooperation and alignment between the EU and the Republic of Moldova in international fora was also discussed.

-The next Human Rights Dialogue between the European Union and the Republic of Moldova is scheduled to take place in Chisinau in 2019.
+The next Human Rights Dialogue between the European Union and the Republic of Moldova is scheduled to take place in Brussels in 2020.